-With a totally unstructured interview, there’s always the danger that an interviewer might try to fill up 60 minutes of time with random questions, or that different interviewers might ask the same candidate the same questions.
-Having a predetermined structure can help each interviewer understand their role and the purpose of each interview, which in turn can help them evaluate candidates better and piece together a clearer understanding of their strengths and weaknesses.
+With a totally unstructured interview, there’s always the danger that an interviewer might try to fill up 60 minutes of time with random questions, or that different interviewers might ask one candidate the same questions.

 A sloppy interview process is not only a waste of the candidate’s time, but can also be harmful for the company in the long run.
 Job candidates are also consumers and can share their bad interview experiences with other consumers, which can have a negative effect on a company’s reputation.

 “Those candidates, whether we hire them or not, have a platform, and that platform is powerful,” Durago said.
 “If you don’t have an [established] brand that can carry weight, then you’re making your job of growing your business exponentially harder.”

 All interviewers should be trained on basic interviewing skills, such as understanding what’s appropriate and relevant to ask during the interview process.
 If the hiring process consists of several interviews with different people, make sure they are not interviewing the candidates for redundant skills.

 Agree on Questions Before Starting Interviews

 For structured interviews, Durago recommends writing down a list of interview questions and reviewing them with all interviewers before any candidates are involved.